-To extend the Wilf inequality to higher dimensions, it is necessary to have some finiteness to the smeigroup, so as to have an analogue of Frobenius number and the number of gaps.
-There is a notion of \textit{Generalised Numerical Semigroup}, namely, if $H(S) := \N^n \bs S$ is finite, we call $S$ a \textit{Generalised Numerical Semigroup} (GNS).
-Further, if $\mathcal{H}(S) := (\text{cone}(C)\bs C) \cap \N^n$ is finite, where cone$(C)$ is the cone of $S$ in $\Q^n_{\geq 0}$, then we call $S$ a $\mathcal C$ \textit{semigroup}.
-Thus, $A$ is a $\C$ semigroup if and only if there are only finitely many elements in $\N^n$ such that no integral multiple of them are in $\sA$.
+To extend the Wilf inequality to higher dimensions, it is necessary to have a sense of finiteness attached to the semigroup, so as to have an analogue of Frobenius number and the number of gaps.
+There is a notion of \textit{Generalised Numerical Semigroup} (\cite{CDFFP}), namely, if $H(S) := \N^n \bs S$ is finite, we call $S$ a \textit{Generalised Numerical Semigroup} (GNS).
+Further, if $\mathcal{H}(S) := (\text{cone}(S)\bs S) \cap \N^n$ is finite, where cone$(S)$ is the cone of $S$ in $\Q^n_{\geq 0}$, then we call $S$ a $\mathcal C$-\textit{semigroup}.
+Thus, $S$ is a $\mathcal C$ semigroup if and only if there are only finitely many elements in $\N^n$ such that no integral multiples of them are in $S$.

-Suppose $S$ is a $\mathcal C$ semigroup (or GNS).
+Suppose $S$ is a $\mathcal C$-semigroup (or GNS).
 Let $\prec$ be a monomial ordering satisfying the following condition: